 His divine power has given us everything we need for a godly life through our knowledge of him who called us by his own glory and goodness.
 Through these, he has given us his very great and precious promises so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.”
 (2 Peter 1:3-4)

-• The release from emotional and mental stress caused by the anxiety of their situation through access by prayer and supplication.
+• The release from emotional and mental stress caused by the anxiety of their situation through access to God by prayer and supplication.

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 (Phil 4:6-7)

-Developing a hardened heart is not an overnight thing, but it develops as we walk through our own (3 days of…) wilderness or testing situation that God is leading us through right now.
+Developing a hardened heart is not an overnight thing, but it develops as we walk through our own (3 days of…whatever is lacking) wilderness or testing situation that God is leading us through right now.
 I would hate that I develop this hardened heart that the Lord warns about and land up walking around in my own wilderness because I don’t trust God and will not enter the Rest that God has made available to me.
+For me the question has to be asked –

 Lord, help me not to have a hardened heart.
 Today I commit my life to you again and trust You to be the shepherd of my life and take good care of me.
 I remember today all that I have to be thankful for and declare anew that You are King of my life.
 As I spend time in Your Presence and share with You my broken heart, renew my hope Lord, refresh my faith and strengthen my heart.
 I trust You, Lord.